cdevaneprugh/hpg-home/README.md

 * They were not able to be verified by the cesm tool as it said v2.1.5 was not supported.
 I wonder if that tool is still only set up to go to v2.1.3

 31. I notified the CESM people of this and they said this was an issue on their end, they're looking to fix it now.
+32. CESM team fixed the verification tool, it appears that our UF-ECT tests passed even though some of the components were out of spec.
+33. With netcdf-f support added with gcc, we can proceed with gnu support.
+* Initial tests look promising.
+Still need to run the full regression tests.